Bridging loans made simple

 - Renovate a property before a sale

-Developers find a refurbishment-bridging loan useful if they need to fund expensive repairs and upgrades to a property before putting it back on the market with the aim of selling it for profit.
+Property investors find a refurbishment-bridging loan useful if they need to fund expensive repairs and/or property development before putting it back on the market with the aim of selling it for profit.

 - Ease a temporary cash flow issue